dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 This seems to be as (if not more) important as having formal education or training. \
 Here's what I did:

-- set up my own segmented home network and firewall rules
+- investigated technologies and practised using them
 - used GitHub to publicly share projects
 - shared ideas and lessons learnt on LinkedIn
-- write ups and walkthroughs of TryHackMe rooms
+- write ups and walkthroughs of hackathons / capture the flag events
 - set up my own workspace for carrying out practical tasks on a virtual machine using Kali Linux OS

 **_A bit more on virtual machines..._**

-<em>You should understand and learn how to set up your own virtual machine; this is how we are able to safely analyse compromised environments.</em>
+<em>You should understand and learn how to set up your own virtual machine; this is how we are able to safely analyse potentially compromised environments.</em>

 ## Professional Bodies

-Make sure you join professional bodies for resources and networking opportunities, including mentorship programs.
+Make sure you join professional bodies for resources and networking and training opportunities, including mentorship programs.
 Local ones are best if you want access to local events and training.
 Refer to the Professional Networking Bodies Page for further detail.

 ## General Overview of Cybersecurity Roles